emgerber88/brain_tumor_CNN_classifier/README.md

 3. A VGG-16 model with all convolutional layers frozen for use in feature extraction, with two dense layers and two dropout layers.
 4. A fine-tuned VGG-16 model with the final convolutional layer unfrozen, with two dense layers and two dropout layers.

 When building my models, I prioritized maximizing accuracy - the overall proportion of correct predictions by the model.
-Models 1, 2, and 4 performed comparably in terms of accuracy, so I dug in deeper to the results of each model to determine which to select as my final model.
+I examined confusion matrices to dig in deeper to the results of each model to determine which to select as my final model.

 ![tumormatrix](images/tumor_matrix.png)

-Of the tumor classes included, gliomas are the most serious diagnosis.
-The most common gliomas in adults are glioblastomas, which have a five-year survival rate of only 6.8 percent and an average length of survival after diagnosis of only 8 months.
-However, [early interventions could potentially improve the outcomes of glioblastoma patients](https://link.springer.com/article/10.1007/s11912-021-01157-0), and [MRIs can be a tool to help detect glioblastomas in their early stages.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6516039/) We want our model to correctly detect these cases as often as possible so the patient can follow up and start treatment appropriately.
+The worst possible outcome for our model would be to predict that a person does not have a tumor when they actually do.
+We want our model to correctly the presence of a case as often as possible so the patient can follow up, receive a final diagnosis from their clinician, and start treatment appropriately.

-The CNN with regularization has the highest recall for gliomas at 94%, which means it correctly detected 94% of all the gliomas in the dataset - the highest rate of the three models by far. **Subsequently, I selected the CNN with regularization (model 2) as my final model because it performs comparably to the other two on accuracy and overall recall while scoring the highest on recall for the most serious classification.**
+The VGG-16 model using pre-trained weights has the highest recall for the no tumor class at 99%, which means it correctly classified 99% of all the images with no tumor present in the dataset.
+Further, it has the highest precision for that class at 97%, meaning 97% of all of its predicted positives were true positives (and thus the fewest of its predicted "no tumor" images were actually images that showed a tumor). **Subsequently, we can select the VGG-16 feature extraction model as our final model because it performs better than the rest in terms of overall accuracy, and makes mistakes more rarely for the "no tumor" class than any other model.**

 ## Streamlit App
 I built a simple Streamlit app that allows a user to upload an image of an MRI and generate a prediction about the tumor type based on the selected model.

 ## Conclusions and Next Steps
 This project built on existing work in the brain tumor detection space by expanding the number of classes in the dataset.
-The selected model achieved an overall accuracy, precision, and recall of roughly 90%, while achieving a recall of 94% for the most serious diagnosis in the dataset.
+The selected model achieved an overall accuracy of roughly 94%, while achieving a recall of 99% and a precision of 97% for the "no tumor" class.
 In order to be more broadly applicable, the model would need to be trained on a wider variety of tumor images, as well as images of other potential diagnoses detectable by MRI such as blood clots, aneurysms, dementia, and others.

 Some next steps I would like to take are: